 The Courtauld Institute of Art is an exempt charity under the Charities Act 2011.
 If you are a UK taxpayer, this means that your legacy gift is exempt from inheritance tax and is deducted from the value of your estate before inheritance tax is calculated.
 If you leave at least 10% of your estate to charity your rate of inheritance tax is reduced.
 There are also international tax benefits on legacies from overseas.
 Solicitors or tax advisers will be able to provide further guidance on this.

-We appreciate that leaving a legacy gift is a personal decision that you may prefer to keep private, but we would be delighted to thank you if you are happy to share your intentions with us.
-Letting us know when you have included The Courtauld in your Will is extremely helpful as it enables us to show you how your gift could make a difference.
-It also allows us to plan for the future, when appropriate.
+We appreciate that leaving a legacy is a deeply personal decision and that you may prefer to keep your plans private.
+However, we would be delighted to thank you if you are happy to share your intentions with us.
+Letting us know when you have included the Courtauld in your Will is extremely helpful as it enables us to keep you connected and to show you the impact your gift could make.
+It also allows us to plan responsibly for the future.

 Make a gift in memory